techlore/go-incognito/Scripts/Section 5/2_ The Basics.md

 them and later, while online, directly message them.
 This is creepy, especially with social media platforms like Strava who publicize where you exercise.
 If you have to use something like a GPS watch to track your activities, keep it local on the watch and avoid syncing it to any devices or accounts.
+We've covered private health tracking options with smart watches and other devices on our YouTube channel, there are surpringsly a plethora of options at your disposal covered there.

 The last thing to talk about in this lesson is webcams and mics.
 This has turned into a bandwagon, where people tape up their webcams while browsing an HTTP